 Originally, watchmakers used simple watch movements that just told hours, minutes and seconds so that people could keep accurate time.
 Since then, watches have evolved a lot and there are lots of other calculations that watches can do.

 Watch complications are features that tell you more than just the time.
 Mainly used in mechanical watches, features such as Alarm, Repeater, Calendar, Perpetual Calendar, Chronograph and Moonphase have come to be known as watch complications in horology.
 There are nine primary types of watch complications in three groups: Timing, Astronomical and Striking.

 As technology advanced, watchmakers kept pushing the boundaries of innovation to include multiple complications in one timepiece.

-Right from being able to set multiple alarms, monitoring oxygen levels underwater, measuring heartbeats of a patient, or just withstanding the most extreme conditions, various complications help perform various functions.
-Designed with the utmost attention to detail, these complications get harder to assemble with the number.
+Being able to set multiple alarms, track time in multiple time zones or automatically calculate the date, watch complications help perform many specific functions.
+Designed with the utmost attention to detail, adding several of these complications to the same timepiece makes it harder to assemble.
 For, a higher number of complications call for a greater degree of dexterity, craftsmanship, and ingenuity to design the components together.

 Types Of Watch Complications

 Based on the functionality, there are broadly three main types of complications: